 During the summer months, it is more crowded, but if you wander to the park, along the waterfront trail, or slip into one of the museums, you’ll find there are plenty of quieter moments.

 How to Spend the Day on Bainbridge Island

 How to Get to Bainbridge Island

-Visiting travelers will find walking on the ferry the easiest way to get to Bainbridge Island.
+Visiting travelers will find walking on the ferry from Seattle to Bainbridge the easiest way to get to Bainbridge Island.
 Keep in mind, that if you are traveling on a game day, the ferry might fill up quickly with walk-on passengers.
 Getting on the ferry with a car is another way, but since you cannot make a reservation, you might have to wait through one or two ferry runs, which often happens on weekends and in the summer.

 For fares, check the list here, and note that prices change via the seasons with an increase in the summer.
 Walk on passengers only pay one way, drivers in vehicles will pay both ways, and for drivers, there is a charge for each person in the car.
 For schedules, check the times here, and note that route times change seasonally.

 Travelers can also drive onto one of the other ferries and find their way to Bainbridge Island.
 Since I live on an island north of the city, I often take the Coupeville/Port Townsend ferry, and from there the drive is around an hour.
 There is also an option that avoids the ferries completely, but it also means driving through Seattle and Tacoma, which both have their own traffic issues.
 Unless you plan to check out other small towns like Gig Harbor or Bremerton, going via the ferry from Seattle is probably the best way.

 The Village of Winslow on Bainbridge Island